Reading Time: 4 minutes

 Over 11.5 million people age 12 and older abuse prescription painkillers, and many of these users will eventually switch to heroin because it is cheaper and easier to get than prescription opioids.
 This progression of abuse has contributed to the 533% rise in heroin overdose fatalities between 2002 and 2016.

-Side Effects of Hydrocodone Addiction
+What are the Side Effects of Hydrocodone Addiction?

 Hydrocodone is generally abused orally, often in combination with alcohol.
 This type of abuse is more likely to lead to serious health complications, including overdose and addiction.
 Many people who start out taking the drug the way they are supposed to begin misusing it to counteract tolerance or to experience its pleasurable effects, which can lead very quickly to addiction.